University of Southern California

 Martha De Laurentiis joined the Dino De Laurentiis Company (DDLC) in 1980 after five years as an auditor on films and television in New York City.
 Over the past 31 years working side by side with her now deceased husband, Dino De Laurentiis, Martha is globally recognized as producing over 40 films and miniseries.
 DDLC has overseen the construction and management of three major international film studios - the Screen Gem Studios in Wilmington, NC; the Warner Bros./Village Roadshow Studios on the Gold Coast in Australia and the CLA-De Laurentiis studios located in Ouarzazate, Morocco.

 DDLC is based on the Universal lot where it has a first-look deal and is developing numerous projects in varied genres including a remake of BARBARELLA, the feature film based on the popular television series MACGYVER, Richard Kadrey’s SANDMAN SLIM, Stephen King’s FIRESTARTER, and the futuristic thriller THE 7TH DAY from the writer of SOURCE CODE.
+In the television area it has recently announced an arrangement with Gaumont International to produce a TV series based on the iconic Hannibal Lecter.

 ----